 - a.
-Postdoctoral Fellowships: Does the LOI address how this training period, mentor(s) and project will increase the skill set of the PI and further their career path in SCI/psychosocial research? - b.
-PSR Pilot Grants: Will this project help establish a junior PI's research program and/or enhance an established program?
-Does the project have the potential for "high gain" to balance risk? - c.
-PSR Studies and Demonstration Projects: Does this project propose important or cutting-edge ideas, interventions and/or test approaches that have great potential to have impact for those living with SCI?
+Postdoctoral Fellowships: Does the LOI address how this training period, mentor(s), and project will increase the skill set of the fellow and further their career path in SCI/psychosocial research? - b.
+Investigational Grants: Will this project help improve understanding of important psychosocial issues and provide insights needed to develop new approaches? - c.
+Interventional Testing: Will the proposed work lead to the creation, adaptation, and/or refinement of an intervention to address psychosocial challenges for those affected by SCI?